triton-inference-server/developer_tools/README.md

 Next, we need to actually load a value into this newly-defined member.
 We can do this by filling out the logic for our `load` method.
-For example, in order to load \alpha, we could implement something like:
+For example, in order to load &alpha;, we could implement something like:
 ```cpp
 void load() { alpha = get_config_param<float>("alpha"); }
 ```